GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Context-Exchange-Viewpoint.md

 The Operational Context Exchange Viewpoint provides the Operational Exchange between Operational Performers of information, systems, personnel, energy, etc.
 ## Applicability
 The Operational Context Exchange Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the problem or opportunity statement.
+## Presentation
+An internal block diagram (IBD) - associated to the Operational Context - featuring the interconnected Operational Performers in their respective Operational Role, and the Operational Item Exchange per Operational Connection.

+A tabular format listing [tbd].

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)